-What do you call the moment when, despite all the warnings, a clinically obese women, realises she has to stop eating and lose weight?[Screen shot of A-ha!
+What do you call the moment when a clinically obese woman realises she has to stop eating and lose weight?[Screen shot of A-ha!
 Pop group] No, not that A-Ha moment!!

 Let me explain…